chrschmidt/aoc/README.md

 # aoc2021
 Advent of Code 2021 Solutions

-Written in awk, if needed augmented with bash.
+Written in GNU awk, if needed augmented with bash.

 If you see this unusual abort condition: